 She suggested the bridge be built to help transportation and communication since the canal separated the village.
 In 1925, an altar was placed on the bridge in her honor.

-Nowadays, you can stroll through under the covered bridge and find locals relaxing in the shade.
+Nowadays, you can stroll under the covered bridge and find locals relaxing in the shade.

 It’s about an hour outside of Hue, the drive is worth it and the coastal route that takes it there is an adventure in itself.

-When you're planning a trip to Vietnam, make sure you don’t skip out on the rich culture and excitement that Hue has to offer.
-As stated earlier, Hue has an abundance of attractions, and we’ve only listed our eight favorites.
+When planning a trip to Vietnam, make sure you don’t skip out on the rich culture and excitement Hue offers.
+As stated earlier, Hue has many attractions, and we’ve only listed our eight favorites.